Atlas200DKTest/sample-ascendcamera/README.md

 Before using an open source application, ensure that:

--   MindSpore Studio has been installed.
-For details, see  [MindSpore Studio Installation Guide](https://www.huawei.com/minisite/ascend/en/filedetail_1.html).
+-   MindSpore Studio has been installed. .
 -   The Atlas 200 DK developer board has been connected to MindSpore Studio, the cross compiler has been installed, the SD card has been prepared, and basic information has been configured.
-For details, see  [Atlas 200 DK User Guide](https://www.huawei.com/minisite/ascend/en/filedetail_2.html).

 ## Software Preparation<a name="en-us_topic_0167333650_section431629175317"></a>